muziejus/javascripting-english-major/_chapters/bootstrap.md

 ---
 chapter-no: 13
 title: Bootstrap Layout and Content
+summary: Creating containers for your project / Fitting the map
 ---

 In this chapter, I will show you part of how Bootstrap handles layout.
 This